-As of Fall term 2015, the promotion and review policies developed by faculty and deans have not received final approval from the Provost.
-Hopefully, this work will be done before renewal reviews begin.
-Even in the absence of these policies, all faculty are entitled to a review designed to help the faculty member grow as a scholar, researcher and educator in addition to identifying areas of strengthen and areas that need improvement.
+All faculty are entitled to a review designed to help the faculty member grow as a scholar, researcher, and educator in addition to identifying areas of strength and areas that need improvement.
 Additionally, each review should incorporate a peer review of teaching, a meeting with the unit head to discuss efforts and performance, and an opportunity to submit a personal statement containing information relevant to the faculty member's performance.

 First Three Years